SOMHOLUK/NGINX-ec2-dns/README.md

 <br>

-### Step 12: Navigate to the Desktop, create a directory/folder called Nginx, navigate to the directory/folder Nginx and drag the Nginx-key.pem into the Nginx folder.
+### Step 12: The screenshot below is from an Ubuntu machine that I launched in Oracle VirtualBox.
+Navigate to the Desktop, create a directory/folder called Nginx, navigate to the directory/folder Nginx and drag the Nginx-key.pem into the Nginx folder.

 ```
 Step 1. cd Desktop